jamescostian/flashcardz/cli.md

 # Full example

-Assuming I have a bunch of files which are exports from Quizlet, and they're all in a directory - with nothing else in that directory - here's something I could do:
+Assuming you have a bunch of files which are exports from Quizlet, and they're all in a directory - with nothing else in that directory - you can run the following bash:

 ```bash
 # Loop through all of the files